pnnl/tesp/doc/Installing_Building_TESP.rst

 Windows- or macOS-Based Installation with Docker
 ------------------------------------------------

-For those not running on a Linux-based system, TESP is also distributed via a Docker image that can be run on Windows, macOS, and Linux.
+For those not running on a Linux-based system, TESP is also distributed via a Docker image that can be run on Windows (with WSL 2), macOS, and Linux.
+The TESP Docker containers are created to mount the locally cloned TESP respository folder such that anything placed in this folder is visible inside the Docker containers.
+This allows users to place custom code, model, and datasets in this folder and use them with applications in the Docker containers.

+The biggest downside to using the Docker containers is that customization of any of the compiled tools (_e.g._ GridLAB-D) is not possible without rebuilding the appropriate Docker image.

 Install Docker
 ..............